ahryciw/Raith_GDSII/docs/Raith_element.rst

              + **data.r** -- Radius of arc; may be scalar for a circular arc, or a 1 × 2 vector denoting semi-axes, [*a b*], for an elliptical arc (µm)
              + **data.theta** -- Starting and ending angles of arc with respect to axis defined by :attr:`data.angle <Raith_element.data>` argument, counter-clockwise positive; 1 × 2 vector [*θ*\ :sub:`1` *θ*\ :sub:`2`] (degrees)
              + **data.angle** -- Angle of rotation *ϕ* between positive *u*-axis and *θ* = 0 axis (degrees)
-             + **data.w** -- Arc linewidth (µm); if empty, arc is a filled elliptical disk segment; if zero, arc is a single-pixel line; if non-zero, arc has a width (elliptical annulus sector); a negative value is considered to be the same as empty by the Raith NanoSuite software (filled elliptical disk segment)
+             + **data.w** -- Arc linewidth (µm); if empty, arc is a filled elliptical disc segment; if zero, arc is a single-pixel line; if non-zero, arc has a width (elliptical annulus sector); a negative value is considered to be the same as empty by the Raith NanoSuite software (filled elliptical disc segment)
              + **data.N** -- Number of vertices along arc length
              + **data.DF** -- Dose factor for arc